xuanchau999/agusrdz-github-api/README.md

 }
 ```

-And then add the phpunit.xml file on root folder.
+And then add the phpunit.xml file on root folder to run the unit test, it is highly recommended to do unit test when developing this type of packages.

 ```
 <?xml version="1.0" encoding="UTF-8"?>